 For many years, the North American Meat Institute (NAMI) Foundation has developed and revised a meat plant slaughter audit covering cattle, swine and sheep from delivery to the plant until death.
 This is widely utilized by their industry and customers.

-There are multiple assessment and audit programs in this industry.
+There are multiple assessments and audit programs in this industry.
 They range from educational to verifying welfare practices.

 Welfare audits exist in all three areas:

 - Layers -- United Egg Producers has a longstanding well-being program covering cage and cage-free production styles.
 A large majority of table eggs is covered by their annual audits from layer placement through de-population.

 - Broilers -- National Chicken Council developed a management and production audit in 2004 covering from hatchery to slaughter.
 This audit is used as the primary basis of specific customer audits in their industry.